Conserving railway goods vehicles on the Great Central Railway

 Nick has volunteered on the Great Central since 1974, in the embryonic period of the railway we know today.
 In that time, he has amassed a fleet of 72 wagons, 14 Coaches, 4 Brake Vans and 1 Container, the first being B954268.
 Nick has worked for the railway since 1986 in a multitude of capacities.
 More recently Nick has held the position of Permanent Way Manager and is now the Railway’s Carriage and Wagon Manager.

 Ross has been a volunteer at the GCR since 2011, where he started in the Carriage Works at Rothley.
 Ross first helped Nick when the LMS brake van came into the carriage shed over a winter period for a re-roof and a re-paint.
 After this Ross made the move to help Nick with his fleet of wagons.
-Ross is a graduate of Loughborough University and is now employed in the rail industry as a Engineeer in the Electrical team at SNC-Lavalin/Atkins.
+Ross is a graduate of Loughborough University and is now employed as a Systems Engineer in the rail industry, providing technical support to numerous on-train systems.